mindsers/yabf/docs/home.md

-**Yet Another Basic Framework** for NodeJS is a learning experience: I wouldn't use [expressjs](https://expressjs.com) as usual but learn how to make/code dependency injection, routing, http requests, and other development patterns/paradigms/concepts by myself.
+**Yet Another Basic Framework** for NodeJS is a learning experience: I didn't want to use [expressjs](https://expressjs.com) as usual but rather learn how to make/code dependency injection, routing, http requests, and other development patterns/paradigms/concepts by myself.

 ## Know more